marick/mockery_extras/how_mockery_works.md

 ```
 mockable(BigModule).do_something(
-  mockable(SmallModule.provide_something))
+  mockable(SmallModule.provide_something)
+  )
 ```

-The sequence of events is:
+The sequence of events is first-in, last-out:

 1. Push `BigModule` onto the stack.
 2. Push `SmallModule` onto the stack.